 It is never easy to make the final decision to say good-bye to a beloved friend, and this is one of the hardest aspects of veterinary medicine.
 When we choose to bring an animal into our homes and share our lives, we take on all the responsibility of their care in return for their lifetime of love and companionship.
 As our friends age, we make educated decisions at every turn to help them be comfortable and happy.
 At the end of their life, we face the most difficult decision.
 Many people express “I wish they would just pass in their sleep...” because facing the weight of making the decision to end their animal’s life is unimaginable.
 However, that decision can be the ultimate act of friendship, loving your animal so much that you choose, when circumstances warrant, to help them pass free of pain and suffering, after a lifetime full of wonderful living.

 Consults to discuss quality of life and personal concerns are always available.
-If you are unsure about what your options are and how your pet is feeling, please contact Dr. Bennett for a complimentary initial call and talk about what may be best for you and your family.
-We can go over considerations for a Quality of Life consult to help support you through the hardest decision for you and your family.
+If you are unsure about what your options are and how your pet is feeling, please reach out and we can talk through what may be best for you and your family.
+We can go over considerations for your family and our services to support you, including a Quality of Life consult to help support you through the hardest decision for you and your family.